What is Functional Medicine?

 In order to grasp the the true definition of functional medicine, it helps to differentiate it from traditional medicine…

-Conventional medicine uses drugs as the primary therapy to address a disease or certain symptoms.
+Conventional medicine relies on medication as the primary therapy to address a disease or treat certain symptoms.
 Regardless of the condition or the specialist, this model stays the same.
-The medical school curriculum focuses on selection of a diagnostic label and matching the label with a drug.
+The medical school curriculum focuses on algorithmic selection of a diagnostic label and matching the label with a drug.

 This is an excellent system for emergencies, trauma, or acute disease like infection or heart attacks.